manpreetkaur908/aem-guides-wknd-spa/README.md

 If you have a running AEM instance you can build and package the whole project and deploy into AEM with

     mvn clean install -PautoInstallSinglePackage (-Padobe-public)

+The detailed steps with screenshots are mentioned in file Steps to setup AKQA Project.pdf

 ### Building for AEM 6.x.x